 Are biodegradation and composting the same?

-Bio degradation and composting are linked but they are not the same.
+Biodegradation and composting are linked but they are not the same.
 Every compostable material is biodegradable but not every biodegradable material is compostable.
-Let me explain.

-It is important to understand that if a material is not composted in the right environment or conditions, a complete breakdown might not occur or at least not within the specified time frame.
-A material that is certified as ‘compostable’ in an industrial composter, will not (automatically) be compostable in soil, water nor in your home compost bin.
+It is important to understand that if a material is not composted in the right environment or conditions, a complete breakdown might not occur, or at least not within the specified time frame.
+A material that is certified as ‘compostable’ in an industrial composter, will not (automatically) be compostable in soil, water, or in your home compost bin.
 This also means you do not have to worry about your compostable shoes degrading while you are wearing them.

-At Stahl we would like to understand the environmental impact of our products and their ability to biodegrade and compost will be a factor in the calculation.
-In this article we have just touched the surface of compostable materials and surfaces but we are committed to the transition to a circular economy: our products will play a key role in that endeavour.
+At Stahl, we would like to understand the environmental impact of our products, and their ability to biodegrade and compost will be a factor in the calculation.
+In this article, we have just touched the surface of compostable materials and surfaces but we are committed to the transition to a circular economy: our products will play a key role in that endeavor.